-Speaking on his daytime radio show, The Herd, on Fox Sports Radio and FS1 this Monday, Colin Cowherd stated that he believes the Miami Dolphins should play Tua Tagovailoa in their Week 1 game at Foxborough.
+Speaking on his radio show, The Herd, on Fox Sports Radio and FS1 this Monday, Colin Cowherd stated that he believes the Miami Dolphins should play Tua Tagovailoa in their Week 1 game at Foxborough.

 In this feature of his talk show, as described by Fox, Colin discusses Tua Tagovailoa and Dak Prescott on today’s show.
 Hear why he thinks Tua should start Week 1 for the Miami Dolphins and why he thinks Dak Prescott is difficult to truly evaluate as an NFL QB.
 The full show is available here, this particular snippet is available below.